Ben Taylor (first baseman, born 1888): Negro league career

 Taylor initiated his career as a pitcher for the Birmingham Giants in 1908.
 After playing for the St. Louis Giants (1911–12), New York Lincoln Giants (1912) and Rube Foster's Chicago American Giants (1913–14), Taylor made his name playing for the team one of his brothers, C.I.
 Taylor, managed and owned, the Indianapolis ABCs.

 Following a 1915 season in which he hit .308, he set Cuba ablaze, hitting .500 in winter league play.
 He took that hot bat into the 1916 championship season.
 Ben went 11-for-18 in the World Series, stealing three bases in five games.

 Other than a 1919 season split between Hilldale and a managerial stint with the Bacharach Giants, Ben played with the ABCs from 1914 to 1922.
 In that final season, he replaced C.I. as manager, following his death.

 In 1923, Taylor organized the Washington Potomacs, bringing brother Johnny along as pitching coach.
 The team joined the new Eastern Colored League in its inaugural season the following year.

-Defensively, he was good on ground balls and could execute all the plays at first, making the other infielders look good by digging out low throws and making difficult plays with such ease that they appeared routine.

 Ben continued as a player/manager, joining Harrisburg in 1925 and the Baltimore Black Sox from 1926 to 1928.
 He was then traded to the Bacharach Giants in exchange for their manager Dick Lundy prior to the 1929 campaign, the final season of his playing career.
 In all but one of his first 16 seasons, Taylor batted over .300.
 During his career, he was also a manager and excellent teacher of young players.
 It was from him that Buck Leonard learned to polish and refine his skills as a first baseman.
 He continued to coach and manage until 1940.